cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 **_How can I wait for my requests to be complete?_**

 The prescribed way to do this is to use {% url '`cy.server()`' server#Syntax %}, define your routes using {% url '`cy.route()`' route#Syntax %}, create {% url '`aliases`' variables-and-aliases#Aliases %} for these routes prior to the visit, and _then_ you can explicitly tell Cypress which routes you want to wait on using {% url '`cy.wait()`' wait#Syntax %}. **There is no magical way to wait for all of your XHRs or AJAX requests.** Because of the asynchronous nature of these requests, Cypress cannot intuitively know to wait for them.
-You must define these requests and tell Cypress which requests you want to wait on.
+You must define these routes and be able to unambiguously tell Cypress which requests you want to wait on.

 ## {% fa fa-angle-right %} Can I throttle network speeds using Cypress?